polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 ### Locks Example

-Let's take, for example, 80 DOT as a frozen balance.
+Let's take, for example, 80 DOT as a locked balance.
 These 80 DOT are currently used in staking and governance as follows:

 - 80 DOT Staking (just unbonded) -> lock 28 days
 - 24 DOT OpenGov 1x conviction (referendum just ended, winning side) -> lock 7 days